 Apoa takes care of drawing lessons, Anat of dance and Pheaktra of sports activities

 How to contribute to the project

-- Organizing events in your city, such as dinners, aperitifs, concerts, sale of items, lotteries or anything to raise funds.
+- Organize events in your city, such as dinners, aperitifs, concerts, item sales, sweepstakes or anything to raise funds.
 Contact us if you are interested!

-- Coming directly to Cambodia to volunteer!
-In this way you will see with your own eyes what we do and you can contribute in a practical way to our projects.
+- Come directly to Cambodia to volunteer!
+In this way you will see with your own eyes what we do and you will be able to contribute in a practical way to our projects.